shikhar360/web3Conf-project/README.md

 On docs page there you will see the side modal which you can close if you want .
 There you will see your info and the options of uploading your precious data , You can also delete your data if you want .
 You will have the full power to control your data and guss what it is secured with blockchain technology means no one (including government and the site owner itself) cant delete your data .
 (Thats cool 😎 right?)
+You can also update your details if you have made any typo😅

 #### NOTE: To see the backend files visit [here](https://github.com/shikhar360/web3Conf-project/tree/3178b386d943d263ed97cad9e66a9d821799c3cd/contract(backendFiles))
 or you can simply got to the Contract(backendFiles) in the above folder